jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Splunk_Fixit.md

 1. The Second Event: Starts correctly with [Network-log]: User named Patricia Allen... at 2:18:21.000 AM.
 2. The First Event: Contains the text Australia at: Fri Nov 21 02:18:21 2025 at that exact same timestamp (2:18:21.000 AM).

-What Went WrongThe text in the first event actually belongs to the end of a previous log message (likely reading something like "...and country Australia at...").
+What Went WrongThe text in the first event actually belongs to the end of a previous log message.
 Because Splunk does not know where the log entries officially start and stop, it treated that trailing sentence fragment as a brand-new, standalone log entry.

 Once you properly apply BREAK_ONLY_BEFORE = \[Network-log\]:, Splunk will stop creating these broken, fragmented events and cleanly merge those lines together.